 The pectoral girdle

-The pectoral girdle consists of two identical halves, where each half consists of (scapula and clavicle), the scapula is triangular dorsal bone whose inner end is broad, while the outer end is pointed and has a process to which the clavicle is attached.
+The pectoral girdle consists of two identical halves, where each half consists of (scapula and clavicle), the scapula is a triangular dorsal bone whose inner end is broad, while the outer end is pointed and has a process to which the clavicle is attached.

-The clavicle is the ventral thin bone that is attached to the sternum anteriorly and to the scapula laterally, There is a cavity at the outer end of scapula which called the glenoid cavity through which the articulation with the fore-limb (head of humerus) takes place, forming the shoulder joint.
+The clavicle is the ventral thin bone that is attached to the sternum anteriorly and to the scapula laterally, There is a cavity at the outer end of the scapula which called the glenoid cavity through which the articulation with the fore-limb (head of humerus) takes place, forming the shoulder joint.

 Each upper limb consists of Upper arm, Forearm and Hand bones, Upper arm that is supported by one bone called humerus, Forearm consists of two bones which are:

 - Radius: It is small in size and can rotate around the fixed ulna.